 3. Different body areas will have different pain tolerance.

-1. Traditional laser vs “Pain-Free” or “In-Motion” laser.
-Lasers have come a long way and the newer technologies aim to make them as comfortable as possible while still being effective.
-Most have a built-in cooling handpiece, like the one that was used on me.
-These are way more comfortable, especially for those like me with thicker, darker hair.
+Lasers have come a long way, and the newer technologies aim to make them as comfortable as possible while still being effective.
+Most have a built-in cooling handpiece, like the ones used on me.
+These are much more comfortable, especially for those with thicker, darker hair like me.

-2. Pain tolerance varies from one person to another.
-Unless you are super sensitive, you should be fine with a “pain-free” laser.
+Unless you are super sensitive, you should be OK with a “pain-free” laser.
 Also, you can ask the practitioner to test it on a small area.
-So before fully commiting, you can have it tested on a few areas and see if it’s tolerable.
+So before fully committing, you can have it tested on a few areas and see if it’s tolerable.

-With each session, the settings will be increased up to a point, but for me it felt the same every time.
+With each session, the settings will be increased up to a point, but for me, it felt the same every time.

 This depends on the hair length too.
 The longer the hair, the more you will feel it.
-But since the hair needed to be shaved close to the skin surface it wasn’t as uncomfortable as you’d imagine.
+But since the hair needed to be shaved close to the skin surface, it wasn’t as uncomfortable as you’d imagine.
 Plus, you get used to it after a couple of times.

-One thing I do know for sure though!
+One thing I do know for sure, though!
 I would not be able to have laser hair removal on the bikini area with a traditional alexandrite laser.

 Is laser hair removal permanent?